MIT-LCP/mimic-code-paper/main.md

 -->

-# 1. Introduction
+# Introduction

 Recently a number of concerns have been raised around the reproducibility of results in science, including work in the biomedical field \[John Ioannidis “Why Most Published Studies are False”\].
 The reasons for this perceived crisis are multifactorial, and include the pressure to publish positive results, the cost of replicating studies such as double blind randomized controlled clinical trials, and the lack of emphasis on reproducibility as a requirement for sound science \[Leo Anthony Celi “Beyond Open Data”\].
 In medicine, the heterogeneity of treatment effect across subpopulations presents an additional challenge in the evaluation of interventions \[reference\].
 For all these reasons, the risk-benefit profile of many widely-practiced treatments and tests remains unknown \[reference\].
+TP TEST REF [@Cousteau1963].

 An entirely separate phenomenon has been occurring in parallel to the reproducibility crisis: the digital revolution.
 The Health Information Technology for Economic and Clinical Health Act has catalyzed the transition of hospitals and care institutions from paper based systems to electronic ones \[?\].
 Vast quantities of digital data are now routinely collected by modern hospital monitoring systems, even more so in intensive care units (ICUs) where patients require close observation.
 There is optimism that increasing availability of large scale clinical databases will offer opportunities to overcome many of the challenges associated with lack of evidence in medical practice \[REF: BIG DATA etc\].